 There are three focus areas that clinics provide for general dentistry near you:

-At twice-annual checkups, a dentist in Grande Prairie will conduct a complete dental examination to identify any signs of tooth decay or gum disease, and to intervene before those conditions worsen.
-The dentist near you will also a provide fluoride treatment, take diagnostic x-rays, provide routine teeth cleanings, and screen you for oral cancer.
+At twice-annual checkups, a dentist in Grande Prairie will conduct a complete dental examination to identify any signs of tooth decay or gum disease and to intervene before those conditions worsen.
+The dentist near you will also provide a fluoride treatment, take diagnostic x-rays, provide routine teeth cleanings, and screen you for oral cancer.

 The practice of general dentistry near you includes taking regular images of your teeth, gums and jaw using x-rays.
 Often, digital x-rays use little to no radiation and can be magnified, transferred and duplicated easily.
 Imaging is used to track the progress of teeth (including yet-to-emerge adult teeth and wisdom teeth), to identify emerging alignment issues, and to find damaged teeth or infections in the interior of a tooth.

 As easy as it is to prevent tooth decay, the development of cavities in teeth is very common.
 Cavities are the holes or gaps left behind by the destruction of tooth material by bacteria and acids.
 Your dentist will fill those cavities to protect the tooth from further infection and maintain its structural integrity and strength.

 General dentistry in Grande Prairie is important to much more than your dental health.
 General dentists screen patients for various conditions like sleep apnea, sleep bruxism, temporomandibular joint dysfunction and oral cancer.
 A general dentist in Grande Prairie can protect you from many far-flung medical conditions by maintaining your oral health, including heart disease and heart attacks, rheumatoid arthritis, strokes, diabetes, dementia and even premature births.